bioinfo-pf-curie/mpiBWA/docs/README.md

 * `bwa mem` options can be passed from command line (e.g. `mpiBWA mem -t 8 -k 18`)
 * `-f` add this option if you want to fix the mates during the mapping (optionnal)
+* `-b` add this option to write output files in BAM format
+* `-g` add this option to write output files in BGZF format

-example: `mpirun -n 2 mpiBWAByChr mem -t 8 -f -o SAM REF FASTQ1 FASTQ2`
+example: `mpirun -n 2 mpiBWAByChr mem -t 8 -b -f -o SAM REF FASTQ1 FASTQ2`

 the -f option add mate CIGAR, mate quality tags to each mate.
 This is equivalent to "samtools fixmate -m".
 This option permits to mark the duplicates with samtools markdup in downstream analisys.
 The overhead is negligible as this part is multithreaded.